jrdcasa/sphinx-gui3/README.md

 - Correct error in the function saveFileAs in sphinx_gui3.py.
 The application closed with errors with noo files loaded in the Tree.
 - New folder in toolbar and menus
 - Add contextual menu to the Tree window
+- Relative can be used for rst files.
+In the previous version if the rst file is in a different directory to the index.rst file, the Sphinx view is not generated.

 Tebe 0.2.2